tagohd/mono/Concepts/Magic.md

 Maybe people aren't even aware that this is magic.
 It's just... a thing that you can do.

->[!question] Collective term for magic users?
->Magic users?
-Magicians?
-Wizards?
-Sorcerers?
-Mages?
-Warlocks?
-Witches?
->Any.
-They're interchangeable.
-Some people may prefer one to the others, though.

->[!question] Are there distinctions between magic users?
->Is a wizard different from a sorcerer different from a warlock?
-(Like D&D)
->
->Do they use names based on the kind of magic they specialize in, e.g. Illusionists, Artificers, Necromancers, etc.?

->[!question] Are there clerics and/or paladins?
->Are there gods at all?

->[!question] Is there some kind of governing body overseeing the use of magic?
->A council of wizards or something?

-%%
-question:: Collective term for magic users? question:: Are there distinctions between magic users, i.e. different names depending on how they use magic, type of magic used, etc.? question:: Are there clerics and/or paladins?
-Are there gods at all? question:: Is there some kind of governing body overseeing the use of magic?
-%%

 Furthermore, magic is kind of a last resort.
 Again, because of how dangerous it can be, even the most skilled users try to limit how often they use it.

 Maybe there are some in-game consequences, too.
 You've played OneShot, right?
 Maybe if you use magic too much, you can see it start to corrupt reality; weird glitchy things start showing up, and maybe certain areas become inaccessible.
 (Probably nothing that would soft-lock you unless you're *really* overusing it.)
 But it starts out subtle—most players might not even notice it—then ramps up the more you use it.